Easily Fix Roomba Not Charging issues

 Methods to fix Roomba Not Charging

-Perform Cleaning to the docking station
+Perform Cleaning of the docking station

 If the Roomba does not receive an adequate power source, it may fail to charge.